tristan-smith/EE361Lab4/ee361lab4report.md

 ## Received Power Measurements of Digital FM Radio Stations

 We also measured the relative received power of three digital FM radio stations.
-We performed this measurement by finding the area of each rectangular frequency content band.
+We performed this measurement by finding the height (power at middle of rectangle) of each rectangular frequency content band and then measuring the width of the rectangle in MHz.
+Then, we converted the width to a decibel scale and added the two values.
+This is the equivalent of multiplying on the linear scale, which would give us the area of the rectangle.
+$$ Width (dB) = 20*log_{10}(Width (Hz)) $$
+We estimated that the area of each rectangle was the total power transmitted in that signal.

-$$ Area = Height (dB) * Width (MHz) $$
+$$ Area = Height (dB) + Width (db) $$

-Then, we

 Table: Relative Received Power of Three Digital FM Radio Stations